What to Look For in a Water Bottle: The “Goldilocks” Guide to Hydration

 Stop Listening to the Gallon Jug Crowd

-The trend of half-gallon jugs with motivational time stamps has taken over gyms everywhere.
-However, carrying eight pounds of water hurts the wrist, fails to fit in cup holders or daypack pockets, and hinders activities.
-The “bigger is better” myth assumes a lack of water fountains or trailhead fill stations, which are usually available.
+The trend of carrying half-gallon jugs with motivational timestamps has taken over gyms everywhere.
+However, carrying eight pounds of water can hurt the wrist and fails to fit in standard cup holders or daypack side pockets.
+The “bigger is better” myth assumes a total lack of water fountains, which are usually available at trailheads or offices.

-Step 1: The Material Test (What You Taste vs. What You Carry)
+Step 1: The Material Test (Taste vs. Portability)

 Material